axtk/react-keenrouter/README.md

 ## Converting plain links

-In some cases, it can be necessary to make plain HTML links navigable without page reloading, where the route link component (`<A>` in the example above) is not applicable right away.
+In some cases, it can be necessary to make plain HTML links navigable without page reloading, where the route link component (shown in the example above) is not applicable right away.
 For instance:

 - if the plain links are part of a server-fetched chunk of content, or
 - if the plain links are part of a fixed internationalization string, or